arcalot/arcaflow-plugin-minio/README.md

 # Arcaflow MinIO Plugin

-The MinIO plugin creates an ephemerial object store that can be used during the operation of a workflow.
+The MinIO plugin creates an ephemeral object store that can be used during the operation of a workflow.
 A single `arca-bucket` storage bucket is created, and the plugin returns in its output object the required credentials for accessing the bucket.

 ## Accessing the bucket